-- PostgreSQL (11.4, 10.9, 9.6.14 and 9.5.18) - CentOS7 publicly available
+- PostgreSQL (11.3, 10.8, 9.6.13 and 9.5.17)

+- CentOS7 publicly available

-• RHEL7 - customers only
+- RHEL7 customers only

+Default Description

-Name Default Description PGRESTORE_DB None Name of the database to connect to.
-PGRESTORE_HOST None Hostname of the database to connect to.
-PGRESTORE_PASS None Password for the PostgreSQL role being used.
-PGRESTORE_USER None Username for the PostgreSQL role being used.
+None Name of the database to connect to.

+None Hostname of the database to connect to.

+None Password for the PostgreSQL role being used.

+None Username for the PostgreSQL role being used.

+None None None

 Name Default Description PGDUMP_BACKUP_HOST None Hostname of the PostgreSQL server that was backed up by pgdump containe PGRESTORE_BACKUP_TIMESTAMP Empty Timestamp of the backup to restore from.
 PGRESTORE_CUSTOM_OPTS Empty Advanced options to pass into pg_restore.
 PGRESTORE_PORT 5432 Port of the PostgreSQL database to connect to.
 CRUNCHY_DEBUG FALSE Set this to true to enable debugging in logs.
-Note: this mode can reveal sec
+Note: this mode can reveal see